 The monitor on the upper right, is running Windows 7/32bit.
 This system is currently running hub 4 for fsxNet.
 More info about the networks can be found further down this page.

 The two monitors on the bottom, are for my working computer.
 This is the system that I do my coding, as well as logging into Castle Rock BBS.
-This is also an Ubuntu 18.04LTS/64bit system.
+This is also a Linux/64bit system.